alexbevi/alexbevi.github.com/_posts/2023-01-12-live-migration-of-sharded-clusters-can-result-in-toomanylogicalsessions.markdown

 <small>The following is more of a diagnostic journey than anything else, and does not reflect a current issue with MongoDB Atlas.</small>
 </div>

-Leading up to April 30, 2021 MongoDB Atlas customers were sent notifications that their clusters would be automatically upgraded from MongoDB 3.6 to MongoDB 4.0.
-At that time there was a small number of customers reporting that their applications would start throwing errors similar to the following:
+While I was still working as a Technical Services Engineer at MongoDB in 2021 a small number of customers were reporting that their applications would start throwing errors similar to the following after upgrading from MongoDB 3.6 to 4.0:

 > `Command failed with error 261: 'cannot add session into the cache' on server xxx.yyy.zzz.com:27017.
 The full response is { "ok" : 0.0, "errmsg" : "cannot add session into the cache", "code" : 261, "codeName" : "TooManyLogicalSessions" }`